Mario-Youchia/CPU-Scheduling-Algorithms-Simulator/README.md

 # CPU Scheduling Algorithms Simulator

-CPU Scheduling Algorithms Simulator is a C-based operating-systems project that simulates process scheduling using a process generator, an emulated clock, System V IPC, and forked child processes.
-The scheduler supports Round Robin, Highest Priority First, and Shortest Remaining Time Next scheduling.
+CPU Scheduling Algorithms Simulator is a C operating-systems project that simulates process scheduling with a process generator, an emulated clock, System V IPC and forked child processes.
+The scheduler can schedule using the Round Robin, Highest Priority First and Shortest Remaining Time Next.

 ## Preview